I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 I know I’m not alone.
 We’re living in a world designed to hijack our attention.
 If you feel scattered, distracted, constantly tugged between tabs and texts and notifications—you’re not broken.
 You’re just swimming in a current that’s pulling you away from yourself.

 The good news?
 You don’t need to quit technology or become a digital hermit to get your mind back.
 You just need to pause, notice, and start making small, deliberate changes.
 If you’re struggling, remember that talking to someone you trust, or talking to a professional, can make a real difference.
+Children and teens navigating school can benefit from a student-focused guide to digital detox at school, while older adults may need a more tailored digital detox lifestyle for seniors.
 Children are also affected by digital distractions, and these strategies can help them improve focus and self-regulation too.

 Try a weekend without social media.
 Or set a timer and focus on one task for 30 minutes.
 Or just go for a walk without your phone and see what your mind does when it’s left alone for a while.
 Write about your experiences to process and reflect on what you notice.
 Focus on creating new habits and keep improving attention as an ongoing goal.